iNKORE-NET/Translations/namespaces/site-home/content/community/rules-common.en-us.md

 ## 4. Profit & Promotion

-**No Ads or Promotions**: Unsanctioned ads, product/service recommendations, buying/selling requests, or idle trading promotions are not allowed.
-This also includes sharing referral links, affiliate links, or any other form of <u>self-promotion</u>. *(e.g. "Check out my new video", "Join my Discord server", "I'm selling this item", "Help me build my app", "I'm looking for someone to do this for me, I'll pay you", etc.)*
+**No Ads or Promotions**: Unsanctioned <u>ads</u>, product/service <u>recommendations</u>, buying/selling <u>requests</u>, or idle trading <u>promotions</u> are not allowed.
+This also includes sharing referral links, affiliate links, or any other form of <u>self-promotion</u>. *(e.g. "Check out my new video", "Join my Discord server", "I'm selling this item", "Help me build my app", "I'm looking for someone to do this for me, I'll pay you", "I'm new here, this is my channel, please subscribe", etc.)*

-**No Exploitative Behavior**: Do not take advantage of the community for personal gain, such as asking for free work, services, recruitment, paid services, or any other form of exploitation.
+**No Exploitative Behavior**: Do not <u>take advantage of the community for personal gain</u>, such as asking for free work, services, recruitment, paid services, or any other form of exploitation.

-## Final Note
+## The Finale

 If you have violated any of the rules above, you will be warned, muted, kicked, or banned based on the severity of the violation, and the message will be immediately deleted.
 If you witness any violations, please report them to the admins.

 The rules are subject to change, and we reserve the right to enforce them at our discretion.
 Please keep an eye on the rules in our [official website](https://www.inkore.net/community).
-These rules (what you are reading now) apply to all platforms, groups, and communities we manage.
+All rules are subject to the latest version on the official website.
+These rules apply to all platforms, groups, and communities we manage.
 We may have additional rules for specific chat platforms, which are listed at the entrance of the invite link.

 We strive to foster a welcoming, creative, and safe environment.
 Let's keep conversations kind, constructive, and fun for everyone! 😄